eideasy/contact-form-7-signature/readme.txt

 1. Admin view

 == Changelog ==

+= 2.3.0 =
+Working better with "Send PDF for Contact Form 7"

 = 2.2.0 =
 Users can sign PDF-s created form CF7 submissions or choose to skip digital signing.
 Service providers will be able to add their side signatures as well.